CBC FAQ / POLICY AND PROCEDURE MANUAL (Updated 1/1/2021)

 Priority for selecting game jersey numbers is:

-1. Returning Blue team player reusing gear from previous year
+1. Returning player reusing gear from previous year

-Blue and Red team jersey numbers should be deconflicted to allow for intermingling of players between teams as required.
-The Blue team head coach in a particular grade will have the final say on player numbers.
+Jersey numbers on each team should be deconflicted.
 No player will wear numbers 0, 00 or 50-55.
 These numbers are reserved for spare uniforms.
-In addition the digits 6-9 are not allowed as part of any jersey number (i.e. #6, 17, 29 etc. are not legal jersey numbers)
+In addition, the digits 6-9 are not allowed as part of any jersey number (i.e. #6, 17, 29 etc. are not legal jersey numbers)

 CBC’s financial goal is to be self-sufficient, sustainable and cost effective.
 All revenue is reinvested in the organization.
 In order to ensure sufficient operating capital, it is essential that all expenses are prepaid.
 These expenses include but are not limited to tryout and practice space, balls, pennies, uniforms, tournaments, insurance, web hosting services, bank and merchant fees etc. Donations and sponsorships are welcome and encouraged.